Beyond Opioids: How A Family Came Together To Stay Together

 "So, you're a new mom.
 You were using opiates, and now, you know, the hammer's coming: The county's coming to get you; your family is going to be all over you.
 You're going to lose this child, and you screwed up.
 Throw in some new-mom hormones," Chandler says, "and you're a basket case.
 'Oh, and by the way, don't use drugs anymore.'
 Right?
 Your one coping skill is gone."

-The county's traditional way of handling these cases — common in other states, too -- was inadvertently setting these women up to fail.
+The county's traditional way of handling these cases — common in other states, too — was inadvertently setting up these women to fail.

 So, in 2016, Chandler and her colleagues got together with the county and other local institutions, like Reading Hospital, to come up with a different approach to help these mothers and their babies.